sibStephen/UI-Layout/README.md

 A Basic Page Made in Angular

-Do -
+Do the following steps -

       npm install
       bower install

-RUN Grunt Http-server (After installing all the dependencies)
+RUN grunt Http-server (After installing all the dependencies)